Powered by

 218 million people face threat of floods due to alarming levels of plastic pollution

-A staggering 218 million people, spanning countries around the world including India, face a serious threat of flooding due to plastic
+A staggering 218 million people, spanning countries around the world including India, face a serious threat of flooding due to alarming levels of plastic pollution.

 By groundreportdesk